fabolandry/Google_News_Sentiment_Analysis_WebApp/README.md

 # Google News Sentiment Analysis

-The project is meant to provide sentiment anaylis on a google news search result
+The project is meant to provide sentiment analysis on a google news search result

 ## The Web App